TAI/AgustaWestland T129 ATAK: Design

 The T129 ATAK is optimized for "hot and high conditions", performance requirements against challenging geographical and environmental conditions in night and day operations.
 It has several key improvements over the original A129 inline with the requirements of the Turkish Army.
+The T129 has been designed to achieve a high level of maneuverability, high impact resistance and ballistic tolerance, along with a reduced visibility, sound and radar silhouette.

-The helicopter is equipped with the Hunter Kaska integrated control system specially designed for the helicopter.
-The system enables the automatic orientation of target detection and weapon systems to the pilot's line of sight with high tracking accuracy.
-The helicopter is also equipped with a dedicated electro-optical FLIR system ASELFLIR-300T for multi-purpose missions manufactured by the Turkish company Aselsan.

-The helicopter also equipped with advanced electronic warfare and countermeasure systems which increase survival capabilities in combat situations.
+The helicopter is equipped with the Hunter Kaska integrated control system.
+This system, which was purpose-designed for the T129, enables the automatic orientation of target detection and weapon systems to the pilot's line of sight with high tracking accuracy.
+The T129 is also equipped with a dedicated electro-optical FLIR system ASELFLIR-300T, suitable for multi-purpose mission operations, it is manufactured by the Turkish company Aselsan.
+The rotorcraft is also equipped with advanced electronic warfare and countermeasure systems which increase survival capabilities in combat situations.
 These systems include a Radar Warning Receiver (RIAS), Radar Frequency Mixer (RFKS) and a Laser Receiver (LIAS) in addition to an automatic Countermeasure Firing System (KTAS).

-The ATAK can be used in the anti-armour, armed reconnaissance, ground attack, escort, asymmetrical, fire support and short range anti-aircraft roles.
-The T129 ATAK is equipped with a 20 mm three-barrel rotary cannon in a nose turret with 500 rounds of ammunition.
-It can also be equipped with up to 8 UMTAS 160 mm long range anti-tank missiles, 76 unguided 70mm rockets for close air support, 16 CIRIT 70 mm missiles and 8 air launched Stinger short range air-to-air missiles.
+The T129 can be used in a variety of roles, including anti-armour, armed reconnaissance, ground attack, escort, asymmetrical, fire support and short range anti-aircraft missions.
+It is equipped with a single 20 mm three-barrel rotary cannon fitted on a nose turret with 500 rounds of ammunition.
+The T129 can also be equipped with up to eight UMTAS 160 mm long range anti-tank missiles, 76 unguided 70mm rockets for close air support, 16 CIRIT 70 mm missiles and eight air launched Stinger short range air-to-air missiles.

-The helicopter features also include high maneuverability, low visibility, sound and radar silhouette, high impact resistance and ballistic tolerance.

 Operational history

 Turkey

-In May 2014, the Turkish Army formally inducted the first nine T129s into service; these initial rotorcraft were to a less advanced interim EDH A-model variant, intended to replace some of the ageing AH-1s in use prior to the introduction of the more capable T129B variant to service.
+In May 2014, the Turkish Army formally inducted the first nine T129s into service; these initial rotorcraft were to a less advanced interim T129A EDH model, intended to replace some of the ageing AH-1s in use prior to the introduction of the more capable T129B variant to service.
 On 25 April 2015, a pair of T129s were used in combat for the first time in a counter-terrorism operation in Turkey's Siirt Province.
 Delivery of the final EDH-standard T129s took place on 31 July 2015.

-On 10 February 2018, during the Turkish military operation in Afrin, a T129 of the Turkish Army was shot down by Kurdish YPG anti-aircraft fire in Kırıkhan district of Hatay Province.
-It was later confirmed by the Turkish Armed Forces and President Erdoğan.
+On 10 February 2018, during the Turkish military operation in Afrin, northern Syria, a Turkish Army T129 was shot down by Kurdish People's Protection Units (YPG) anti-aircraft fire.
+The loss was confirmed by the Turkish Armed Forces and President Erdoğan.